dougmet/stratawords/README.md

 At the beginning of June Mango made the trip to the [Strata + Hadoop World](http://strataconf.com/) big data conference at the Excel Centre in London.
 I've been to Strata twice now and find it a great way to catch up with how people are using different technologies to get their job done.
-Sometimes it can really hard keeping track of all of the latest tools and how they complement one another; so an event like Strata can really bring it all together.
+Sometimes it can be really hard keeping track of all of the latest tools and how they complement one another; so an event like Strata can really bring it all together.

 One thing that's really noticeable is the dramatic increase in the number of projects from the [Apache Software Foundation](http://www.apache.org).
 Apache is possibly still most famous for its eponymous HTTP server but it is also a driving force in the open source community.
 Many of the most famous big data technologies have been donated to the Apache Software Foundation, such as [Hadoop](http://hadoop.apache.org/) and [Spark](http://spark.apache.org/).